-Phil Mickelson Attemps To Complete The Career Grand Slam
+Phil Mickelson Attempts To Complete The Career Grand Slam

-Mickelson has a chance to cement his legacy at Shinnecock Hills and become just the sixth man to have won all four major championships.
+Mickelson has a chance to cement his legacy at Winged Foot and become just the sixth man to have won all four major championships.

-The 47-year-old, who turns 48 on Saturday, could join Ben Hogan, Jack Nicklaus, Tiger Woods, Gary Player and Gene Sarazen as winners of all four majors in the Masters era.
+The 50-year-old could join Ben Hogan, Jack Nicklaus, Tiger Woods, Gary Player and Gene Sarazen as winners of all four majors in the Masters era.

 Mickelson has won three Green Jackets, a Claret Jug and a Wanamaker Trophy but has finished runner-up in his national Open six times, in 1999, 2002, 2004, 2006, 2009 and most recently 2013.

-Mickelson is just one of three active players who can complete the slam – Rory needs the Masters and Jordan needs the USPGA.
+Mickelson is just one of three active players who can complete the slam – Rory McIlroy needs the Masters and Jordan Spieth needs the USPGA.

 Do you think he will win this week?